siddhantgithub/LibroBuddy/README.md

 b) Sklearn
 c) HuggingFace Transformers

+## Problem
+Recommendation system (especially collaborative filtering based) have the problem of cold start or in other words

+## Solution
+Use user’s personality type to provide book recommendation.

 Overall Flow:

 - Developed a recommendation model based on collaborative filtering using PyTorch.
 Amazon book review dataset is used for the recommendation engine